Phyllostachys aureosulcata

-Phyllostachys aureosulcata, the yellow groove bamboo, is a species of bamboo native to the Zhejiang Province of China.
+Phyllostachys aureosulcata, the yellow groove bamboo, is a species of bamboo in the family Poaceae.
+It is native to the Zhejiang Province of China.
 It is a running bamboo with a distinctive yellow stripe in the culm groove (or sulcus) that is often grown as an ornamental.

 Description

 This bamboo grows to an expected height of 9 m with a culm diameter of 4 cm.
 In areas where the average winter minimum temperature is above -15°C (5°F), it may grow to a maximum height of 14 m with a diameter of 6.5 cm.
 The typical form of this species has dark green culms with a yellow groove.
 Culm sheath colors appear purple-green usually striped with yellow.
 Lower portions of the upright culms occasionally bend in a zigzag pattern.